j-u-p-iter/jupiter-tools/README.md

 jupiter-scripts lint ./custom/path/to/lint/**/*.ts
 ```

-It's important to point out that the predefined ESlint config from the ./config derictory contains `files` property.
+It's important to point out that the predefined ESlint config from the ./configs derictory contains `files` property.
 This property contains the glob of all possible files to lint.
 If this glob doesn't match with the files to lint
 provided to the script they won't be linted.

-Also it's important to point out that dist and node_modules folder are not linted thanks to the `ignores` field of the default ESlint config.
+Also it's important to point out that `dist` and `node_modules` folder are not linted thanks to the `ignores` field of the default ESlint config.

 ## jupiter-scripts test